nus-cs2113-AY2021S2/ip/docs/README.md

 ### Todo

-* Adds a todo task which has no time limit to finish.
+* Adds a todo task which has no time limit to finish
 * Format: `todo DESCRIPTION`
 * Example: `todo read a book`
 * Example of expected output: